kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index.en.md

 Here we check if the selector has any pseudo-elements in it and if so — we apply the `content`.
 This could be useful if we have some mixin, containing styles that could be applied both to a normal element and to a pseudo one.

-## Example with cached media-queries {#example}
+## Example with cached media queries {#example}

-As a usage example of the new Stylus features, I'll give you a solution for one of those small responsive web design problems: the code you need to write for different viewport breakpoints.
-The problem is that the syntax of media-queries could be rather long, so you could either use bubbling media-queries which would result in not ideal CSS, or, in the race for bytes, you'll need to write all the overrides in one place, and that won't be very comfortable in a lot of situations.
+As a usage example of the new Stylus features, I'll give you a solution for one of those small, responsive web design problems: the code you need to write for different viewport breakpoints.
+The problem is that the syntax of media queries could be rather long, so you could either use bubbling media queries which would result in not ideal CSS, or, in the race for bytes, you'll need to write all the overrides in one place, and that won't be very comfortable in a lot of situations.

 However, in the new Stylus, with block mixins, hashes and the `selector()` function, you could work around this problem (and solve some others on your way to it).

-Briefly — we can create a mixin that could be used instead of media-queries and would cache the given blocks, combining them by conditions, so you could then output all of them using a second function.
+Briefly — we can create a mixin that could be used instead of media queries and would cache the given blocks, combining them by conditions, so you could then output all of them using the second function.

 The only downside of this method is the grouping itself — the selectors would be in a different order, so the specificity of the selectors could change.